suisuyy/learn/doc/note/linuxnote.md

     8) stat
     File /sys/block/zram<id>/mm_stat

-        The mm_stat file represents the device¡¯s mm statistics.
+        The mm_stat file represents the deviceï¿½ï¿½s mm statistics.
 It consists of a single line of text and contains the following stats separated by whitespace:

         |orig_data_size|uncompressed size of data stored in this disk.
 Unit: bytes|